smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Lysippe's eyes flicked to the Queen.
 "They say... they say it's meant as warning."

 "Precisely."
 Theron smiled.
 "Three kitchen staff fled two nights ago.
-The stable master's family departed yesterday.
-Even our good Commander Asterion has been making quiet inquiries about his pension."
+The stable master's family departed yesterday."
 He circled back to the Queen.
 "Today's execution reminds everyone that loyalty isn't optional."

 "You exceed your authority," Pasiphaë said.

 "Do I?
 The King gave standing orders.
 I merely enforce them."
 He paused at the door.
-"Unless Your Majesty wishes to countermand his orders?
+"Unless Your Majesty wishes to intervene?
 I'm certain he'd be fascinated to learn you're protecting deserters.
 He's been so... reasonable lately."

 They both knew what Minos had become.
 To contradict Theron meant facing the King's paranoid fury.

-"Your Majesty should attend," Theron continued.
-"Your absence would be noticed.
-Whispered about.
-Some might think the crown itself has lost faith in Cretan justice."

-After he left, Lysippe's composure crumbled.
+After Theron had left, Lysippe's composure crumbled.
 "He's using the execution to trap everyone.
-Attend and you endorse it.
+Stand by and you endorse it.
 Refuse and-"

 "And he questions my loyalty to the King."
 Pasiphaë moved to the window.
 The scaffold was nearly complete.
 "Tell me what the servants really say."

 "They say the King hasn't slept in weeks.
-That he visits the lower chambers alone, emerging with blood on his robes.
-They say Daedalus looks haunted but the foreign architect looks... unchanged.
-Works without rest, without fear.
-They say he's not natural."
+That Daedalus looks haunted but the new assistant looks  unchanged.
+He works without rest, without fear,  he's not natural."
 Lysippe paused.
 "And they say anyone who asks questions ends up missing.
 Like Thalia."

 The curious scullery maid.
 Everyone knew where she'd gone.
 No one said it aloud.

-"They're executing the harbor master to keep the rest of us here," Pasiphaë said quietly.
 "Theron knows we're all planning to run.
 This is him closing the doors."

-"Then what do we do?"
+Pasiphaë said quietly.

 Pasiphaë watched the scaffold take shape.
 By the twelfth hour, a man would die to prove a point: that no one leaves Crete.
-That loyalty is mandatory.
-That they were all trapped on this island with whatever breathed below.
+That loyalty is mandatory, and that they were all trapped on this island with the thing breathed below.

-"Double the guard on my chambers," she said.
-"And prepare food for travel."

-"But the execution - if Theron is watching everyone-"

-"He can't watch forever."
-Pasiphaë's reflection in the glass showed perfect composure, but her hand trembled against the stone.
-"I won't be here when the servants learn we've been feeding them to a monster."

 ---

 The execution balcony jutted from the palace's east wall, designed specifically for public displays.
 Three council members stood in uneasy silence, summoned by Theron's "invitation" that allowed no refusal.

-Commander Asterion kept his steady soldier posture, his eyes fixed on the distant horizon.
-Beside him, Kleomenes gripped the marble railing with ink-stained fingers, leaving damp prints on the stone.
-High Priest Polyidus clutched his prayer beads, the wooden clicking a counterpoint to his muttered recitations.
+Commander Asterion kept steady posture, his eyes fixed on the distant horizon.
+Beside him, Kleomenes gripped the marble railing with ink-stained fingers.
+High Priest Polyidus clutched his prayer beads,  wood clicking alongside his muttered recitations.

 Below, carpenters made final adjustments to the scaffold.